netlify/staticgen/content/projects/intu-dev.md

 # INTUITION.DEV

-#### 'INTUITION.DEV is the futuristic open source tool for pro developers w/ 10 fold productivity; via automation, low-code, cross-platform, static-generator, and a built-in WebAdmin editor - facilitating app maintenance by end-users.'
+#### INTUITION.DEV is the futuristic open source tool for pro developers with 10-fold productivity via automation, low-code, cross-platform, static-generator, and a built-in WebAdmin editor, facilitating app maintenance by end-users.

 #### Please star our main project here:
 - https://github.com/intuition-dev/INTUITION

 ## INTUITION.DEV approach:

 In a future with increasing automation, citizen-developers have become more widespread.
-Nowadays almost everybody can pull out a form or a web app using low-code tools.
+Nowadays almost anyone can pull out a form or a web app using low-code tools.
 Unlike other low-code tools, this one is aimed at professional developers and uses a standard language: Pug.
-We started first with a static code generator and then added a WebAdmin that lets you edit - and then kept adding features and refactoring.
-We hope to make open source low code approach popular with professional developers.
+We started first with a static code generator and then added a WebAdmin that lets you edit—and then kept adding features and refactoring.

 # INTUITION.DEV pro development features: